 During fiscal 2003, net cash provided by operating activities totaled \$5.8 million, compared to \$7.0 million of net cash used for operating activities during fiscal 2002.
 The Company's non-cash adjustments to reported net loss included \$32.9 million of depreciation and amortization charges and \$3.9 million for increases to our management common stock loan loss reserve during the year.
 Partially offsetting these non-cash adjustments was the recovery of \$1.6 million of previously recorded impairment charges to our investment in FCC.
 The primary use of cash for operating activities was the payment of income taxes, which totaled \$4.6 million and was primarily related to the sale of Premier's Canadian operations.
-Our primary sources of cash from operating activities included a \$11.9 million increase in our accounts payable, outsourcing contract costs payable, and accrued liabilities balances, primarily due to increased outsourcing contract costs payable to EDS, and a \$9.1 million decline in other assets.
+Our primary sources of cash from operating activities included a \$11.9 million increase in our accounts payable, outsourcing contract costs payable, and accrued liabilities balances, primarily due to increased outsourcing contract costs payable, and s\$9.1 million decline in other assets.
 During fiscal 2003, we negotiated a revised payment schedule related to our outsourcing contracts with EDS for outstanding invoices from December 2002 through May 2003.
 These payments were postponed until certain software system implementation issues were resolved.
 As part of the revised payment schedule, we will make payments to EDS beginning in June 2003 through February 2004 that will bring us current (approximately \$5.5 million) on our liability with EDS.
 These payments will be in addition to required minimum contract costs as disclosed below in our Contractual Obligations section of this liquidity and capital resources discussion.
 These payments will not increase our costs of operations since the obligation was expensed as it was incurred, but the payments will reduce our cash flows from operating activities as we reduce our payable to EDS.
-We believe that our current and planned cost-cutting initiatives combined with continued sales stabilization and growth efforts, including new products, services, and related marketing programs, will improve our cash flows from operating activities in future periods.
-However, the success of these efforts is dependent upon numerous factors, some of which are not within our control.
+We believe that our current and planned cost-cutting initiatives combined with continued sale stabilization and growthefforts, including new products, services, and related marketin